SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 ## Log Traffic <a name="traffic"></a>

 Sometimes I collect log information from my searches that records details on the victim of a given phishing attack.
 If there is personally identifiable information (PII) and/or credentials in the logs, I report the information to the targeted brand.
-I only keep  log data  that p concerns device details and geolocation.
+I only keep log data that concerns device details and geolocation.
 The geolocation data isn’t all that interesting, since the majority of victims came from the United States, UK, or Europe.

 When it comes to the device information, there are a lot of details to unravel.
 For example, iOS was the top operating system in the logs.
 This makes sense considering that many phishing kits target mobile users.